 Personalized Learning Opportunities

-Technology allows 24/7 access to educational resources.
+Technology allows 24/7 access to educational resources like study material, news and update, curriculum details, video lectures and much more.
 Classes can take place entirely online via the use of a laptop or mobile device.
-Hybrid versions of learning combine the use of technology from anywhere with regular in-person classroom sessions.
+Hybrid learning combines the use of technology from anywhere with regular in-person classroom sessions.
 In both scenarios, the use of technology to tailor learning plans for each student is possible.
 Teachers can create lessons based on student interests and strengths.
 An added benefit is that students can learn at their own pace.
 When they need to review class material to get a better understanding of essential concepts, students can review videos in the lesson plan.
-The data generated through these online activities enable teachers to see which students struggled with certain subjects and offer additional assistance and support.
+The data generated through these online activities enables teachers to see which students struggled with certain subjects and offer additional assistance and support.

 Connects You With Your Students